 At the moment you can select between; Jumper - Vertical M, Jumper - Vertical N, and Jumper - Horizontal Z.

 Input of Meta Data in Editor¶

 If you press or create a new connection point and choose a type, the meta data associated with that type will be available for input.
-The meta data types for the selected asset will be listed as shown above.
+The meta data types for the selected asset will be listed as shown below.

 In the list shown above we have input some sample data on different meta data types defined for the 4 slot template.
 Because we made a meta data type called wellhead on the asset "XMT deep water" that we set as data type "Asset" we are able to link in the wellhead asset and thereby inherit that assets meta data types as well.